janekfleper/typst-fancy-units/src/unit.typ

       tree.children.at(i) = interpret-unit(child)
       continue
     }
-    for match in child.text.matches(pattern-bracket) {
+    for match in child.body.matches(pattern-bracket) {
       // the bracket type is "encoded" in the group index let bracket-type = match.captures.position(x => x != none)
       // types 0, 1 and 2 are the open brackets